What is Data Science is a question that has plagued many in the last two decades. But the answer couldn't be simpler.

 Data scientist job profiles are just a few years old.
 When companies or recruiters are looking for a Senior Data Scientist, they often expect the data scientist to have a few years of experience.
 While it's natural in other industries, it can't be right for data science.
 Many researchers and analytics or statistics professionals have been doing data science every day without being labeled as one.

 Qualified data scientists are in high demand and short supply.
 A well-thought-out sourcing strategy that will attract the right talent pool is essential.
-Companies can't expect the data science professionals to jump the ship only based on the job descriptions or a few calls with the company.
+Companies can't expect data science professionals to jump ship only based on the job descriptions or a few calls with the company.
 It is crucial to create brand awareness about your company in the data-tech community.
 A niche industry such as this works on the connections, and it makes sense to go beyond the traditional hiring strategies and establish your company as a thought leader in the field.

 It can be achieved by speaking at conferences or exhibiting at various conferences or events, or participating in webinars.
-Initiatives like these attract talent and intrigue them to consider open opportunities by the companies.
+Initiatives like these attract talent and intrigue them to consider open opportunities for the companies.